 Blackhall Rocks & Cross Gill

-A combination of geological exposures and internationally important grassland communities producing a site with a unique character
+Located on the Durham Heritage Coast, this area features geological exposures and internationally important grassland communities, which combine to produce a site with a unique character.

 Two Little Owl chicks sitting on a branch.
 Credit: Hilary Chambers

-A combination of geological exposures and internationally important grassland communities producing a site with a unique character
+Located on the Durham Heritage Coast, this area features geological exposures and internationally important grassland communities, which combine to produce a site with a unique character.

 Brian Eversham, chief executive of the Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire, shares his personal journey of a songbird resurgence.